The Golden Bachelor Live: Development

-In July 2025, FXX reported that the eighth episode of the seventeenth season would be titled "The Golden Bachelor Live", and was to be written by executive producers Charlie Day and series creator Rob Mac, and directed by Todd Biermann.
+In July 2025, FXX reported that the eighth episode of the seventeenth season would be titled "The Golden Bachelor Live", and was to be written by executive producers Charlie Day and series creator Rob McElhenney, and directed by Todd Biermann.
 This was Day's 71st writing credit, Mac's 63rd writing credit, and Biermann's 18th directing credit.

 Writing

 The idea for the episode came up between August and September 2024, as the writers were coming up with ideas for the season.
-Kaitlin Olson started watching The Golden Bachelor, with Rob Mac seeing potential in a crossover, "Wouldn't it be fun if we had a crossover event with Abbott Elementary but then did another crossover?
+Kaitlin Olson started watching The Golden Bachelor, with Rob McElhenney seeing potential in a crossover, "Wouldn't it be fun if we had a crossover event with Abbott Elementary but then did another crossover?
 Because that seems like the very Sunny thing to do, which is to double down on the ridiculousness."
 Mac presented the idea to ABC Entertainment executive Robert Mills, who approved the episode.
 Jesse Palmer, who hosts the reality show, also guest stars in the episode.
 Palmer was a fan of the series, and admitted surprise when he was given the script, to the point that he contacted ABC to make sure they greenlit the episode.
 He said, "The hardest part of acting with them was trying to keep a straight face the whole time, because they improv and just go off script.
 It is so funny."